Trending Topics

 1. Elderly patient fell

-Spouse is unable to lift the patient back into bed, and assistance is needed.
+Spouse is unable to lift the patient from the garage floor, and assistance is needed.
 The patient denies injury and refuses treatment.
 The spouse would like the patient transported.
 Practice the lift assist and injury assessment.

 Teaching points: Discuss the conversation to encourage transport, but respect the wishes of the patient and the spouse, and document that transport was declined against medical advice.